-Filed by the Registrant X

-Filed by a Party other than the Registrant 0
+Filed by the Registrant \square Filed by a party other than the Registrant o

-Check the appropriate box:

-- o Preliminary Proxy Statement

-- 0 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- x Definitive Proxy Statement

-- 0 Definitive Additional Materials

-- o Soliciting Material Pursuant to Rule §240.14a-12
+Check the appropriate box: o Preliminary Proxy Statement o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) ☑ Definitive Proxy Statement o Definitive Additional Materials o Soliciting Material under ss.
+240.14a-12

-(Name of Registrant as Specified In Its Charter)
+Мітек Systems, Inc. (Name of Registrant as Specified in Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+Not Applicable (Name of Person(s) Filing Proxy Statement, if other than the Registrant)